f-o-a-m/purescript-web3-generator/README.md

 ```

-from there, add a build step that essentially does (note that we specify both a different source directory than `src` and a different module `Generator` that `purs` is looking for `main` in)
+2. From there, add a build step

 ```sh